Monday, July 28, 2008

 Amy Carmichael was a woman of faith, and she looked only to God for all her needs and the needs of her ministry for "without faith it is impossible to please God” - Heb11:6 and “everything that is not from faith is sin” - Roman 14:23.
 "Faith never wonders why."
 This she often quoted, practiced, and led others to practice it.

 It is not important how much we do for the Lord, but how we do, for the fire of God will test the work of every man.
 In his great love, God has designed wonderful plans for each and every one of us.
 If we keep our hearts open before Him and completely surrender our lives to His sovereign will, He will unfold His plans to us.
-The Love of Jesus helps us to become dead to self and world, and enables us to obey Him with joyful willingness.
-His eternal, infinite, earthly, and heavenly blessings are upon them that love Him and serve Him.
+The Love of Jesus helps us to become dead to self and world and enables us to obey Him with joyful willingness.
+His eternal, infinite, earthly, and heavenly blessings are upon them who love Him and serve Him.

 Every one that hath forsaken houses, or brethren, or sisters, or father, or mother, or wife, or children, or lands for my namesake shall receive hundredfold, and shall inherit everlasting life. - Matthew 19:29